Understanding a disorganized attachment style

 Disorganized attachment style: signs to look out for

 It’s important to note that these attachment styles are somewhat fluid and can be further shaped in adulthood, depending on the depth of trauma.
-Here are some signs to identify within this style:
+Here are some signs to look out for based on experts and our research:

 A disorganized attachment style in adults often makes them a difficult candidate with whom to build a healthy and stable relationship.
 But how does it specifically impact romantic relationships?